 We essentially learn whether it is safe and comfortable to depend on others, or whether it is better to keep a distance because our needs are never met in a positive way.
-A child who’s needs are rarely met, or that their needs are met with negative emotion or consequences, will often develop an avoidant attachment style.
+A child who has needs that are rarely met, or are met with negative emotion or consequences, will often develop an avoidant attachment style.
 This style will make you feel very uncomfortable with intimate relationships, and your brain will react in ways that keep you distanced from your partners.

-If you have a pattern of only having short term relationships, or feeling like you sabotage relationships when you get close to someone, it might be worth learning more about having an avoidant attachment style to see if it fits for you.
+If you have a pattern of only having short-term relationships, or feeling like you sabotage relationships when you get close to someone, it might be worth learning more about having an avoidant attachment style to see if it fits for you.
+Do you ask yourself “how do I get over my fear of intimacy?”
 Working with a coach or therapist who understand attachment can be very beneficial, as can reading books to educate yourself about how your brain works in relationships.

-If you’ve had a broken heart or two, you may have good reason to fear intimacy.
+If you’ve had a broken heart or two, you may have good reason to have intimacy issues.
 If you generally feel comfortable with intimacy, but you’ve been hurt by a partner in the past, you may consciously and subconsciously be protecting yourself by avoiding intimacy with someone new.
 If this is the case, it’s time to do some healing.

 Did you grow up in a home with parents who avoided intimacy, or you never had any positive adults who role-modeled intimacy?
-If you don’t know what it looks like, you may feel awkward and uncomfortable learning how to do it in a relationship.
+If you don’t know what it looks like, you may feel awkward and uncomfortable learning how to be intimate in a relationship.

-You can learn a lot by watching others, but getting comfortable with intimacy still requires you to do the work with a partner.
+You can learn a lot by watching others, but overcoming a fear of intimacy still requires you to do the work with a partner.
 Think of how many things you’ve learned in your life that you didn’t know when you were born.
 You can learn intimacy too.
 It just takes vulnerability, courage, and a willingness to go deeper.

 Another reason you might be afraid to go deep is you struggle with feelings of inadequacy, or nor feeling good enough in some way.
 Intimacy requires being seen on a deep level by a partner, and if you can’t even accept yourself, it can feel incredibly vulnerable to expose yourself to a partner, and run the risk of them rejecting you.